Year-round school in the United States

 Compared to other ways to handle crowding—such as busing or portable classrooms—multi-track year-round calendars can be relatively inexpensive.
 However, if schools are open for longer, the operating and maintenance costs may increase by up to 10 percent.

-Opposition

-Businesses that rely on summer leisure time are not in favor of year-round calendars.
-Summer camps and amusement parks often lead political opposition to year-round calendars, but some opposition is led by upper middle class parents who value summer vacations.
+However, businesses that rely on summer leisure time are not in favor of year-round calendars.
+Summer camps and amusement parks often lead political opposition to year-round calendars, but some opposition is led by upper middle-class parents who value summer vacations.
 Rural areas rarely use year-round calendars because they conflict with farms' need for youth labor in summer.